aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

-# python-AWS Cloud Development Kit(AWS CDK)
+# python-AWS Cloud Development Kit (AWS CDK)

-This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Cloud Development Kit(CDK).
+This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Cloud Development Kit (CDK).

 ## Prerequisites

 Make sure you have AWS CDK installed and bootstrapped before proceeding with the following steps.
-For more information on setting up AWS CDK see [documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
+For more information on setting up AWS CDK, see [documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

 **Install Docker** You can refer to this [installation guide](https://docs.docker.com/get-docker/)

 **AWS CDK Bootstrap**
 If the AWS CDK and its prerequisites have been installed in a Python environment, the next step is to bootstrap each AWS region and account where any AWS CDK stack will be deployed.
-This is a process that only needs to occur once per region per account, which means that every additional region requires bootstrapping of both accounts using `cdk bootstrap` command.
+This is a process that only needs to occur once per region per account, so every additional region requires bootstrapping of both accounts using `cdk bootstrap` command.
 Use the cdk bootstrap command to bootstrap one or more AWS environments.
 In its basic form, this command bootstraps one or more specified AWS environments.

 ```bash
 cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1
 ```

-You can follow these reference for more information and guidance: [CDK bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)
+You can follow this reference for more information and guidance: [CDK bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)

 ## Project structure

-This project contains source code and supporting files for a serverless application that you can deploy with the AWS CDK command line interface (CLI).
+This project contains source code and supporting files for a serverless application that you can deploy with the AWS CDK command-line interface (CLI).
 It includes the following files and folders:

 - `src\api` - Code for the application's AWS Lambda functions and AWS Lambda Authorizer.
 - `events` - Invocation events that you can use to invoke the function.